Simple answer: if you're not a kit-lens-only shooter, five or six.

 So how do the mirrorless mounts fare?

-- Canon EOS M: Only has a fast moderate wide prime and a mid-range kit lens.
+- Canon EOS M: Only has a fast moderate wide prime, a wide-angle zoom, several mid-range kit lenses, and a telephoto zoom.
 Can use EOS lenses via adapter to provide macro and perhaps some telephoto capability.

-- Nikon 1 (CX): Has the three basic zooms (kit lenses) and a superzoom, but their first prime was not wide enough; their second prime is a normal lens that is near perfect (18.5mm f/1.8).
-The system is missing the macro, though you can use the 40mm or 60mm Micro-Nikkor on an FT1 to solve the problem, and solve it in spades.
+- Nikon 1 (CX): Has the three basic zooms (kit lenses), a superzoom, and a super telephoto zoom.
+Their first prime was not wide enough; their second prime was a normal lens that is near perfect (18.5mm f/1.8).
+Their third was an expensive and superb moderate telephoto (32mm f/1.8).
+The system is missing a macro, though you can use the 40mm or 60mm Micro-Nikkor on an FT1 to solve the problem, and solve it in spades.
 Still missing a fast telephoto, though it has been hinted at.
+Recently available is that super telephoto (70-300mm, which gets you to 810mm equivalent).

 - m4/3: Has everything on the list, and many in multiple variants.

-- Samsung NX: Has everything on the list, though some are in short supply as I write this.
-There lenses really don't go beyond this list, though.
+- Samsung NX: Has everything on the list, though some are in short supply and hard to find after Samsung left the camera business.
+Samsung lenses really don't go beyond my basic list, though.

-- Sony NEX (E-mount): In late 2012 was shipping everything on the list, though the macro lens is short in focal length (45mm equivalent).
-Plus only two of the lenses really start to live up to the NEX-7's abilities in terms of resolution.
+- Sony (E-mount): By late 2012 was shipping everything on the list, though the macro lens was short in focal length (45mm equivalent).
+Plus only two of the lenses really start to live up to the 24mp sensor’s abilities in terms of resolution.

-As might be expected, the "oldest" of the mirrorless systems fare better than the more recent ones, which is to be expected.
+As might be expected, the "oldest" of the mirrorless systems fare better than the more recent ones.

 Beyond the basic lenses, things get more interesting.
 Technically, a well-rounded system would also have these options: